JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

 * When fork() is called the child process gets a copy of the parents;s file descriptor table.

 #### 2. Directories
 * A directory is a file, maps a file name to an inode(index node) number.
 An inode maps an inode number to disk address.
+Directories are lists of names assigned to inodes.
+A directory contains an entry for itself, its parent, and each of its children.
+* What is inside an iNode?
+    * The inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
+Each inode stores the attributes and disk block locations of the object's data.
+File-system object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.
+    * The inode is a disc block that contains information like the number of hard links to it the atime, mtime, and ctime fields,owner and group ID, the access mask, the file type, file size, etc. It also contains a few adresses of data blocks.
 * Directory Hierarchy
     * **Hard Link**: refer to a file(not a dictory) in one directory that appears in another.
 Using link() system call of ln in shell command.
     * **Soft Links / Symbolic Links**: a special kind of file containing the name of another file or directory.
 Using syslink() / ln -s shell command.